 If you’re getting divorced, your home may be the biggest asset you’ll have to divide with your soon-to-be ex.
-As you decide whether to sell it and split the proceeds or let one spouse live there until the last kid launches, remember there’s sometimes a third party involved in your home sale transaction: Uncle Sam.
+As you decide whether to sell it and split the proceeds or let one spouse live there until the last kid launches, remember this: A third party is sometimes involved in your home sale transaction — Uncle Sam.

-Keeping, selling, or continuing to share your home can each create different federal tax tabs for you and your ex spouse.
+Keeping, selling, or continuing to share your home can each create a different federal tax tab for you and your ex spouse.
 Here’s a look at the tax consequences for six of the most common situations divorcing couples face.

 #1 One of You Stays in the House Until the Kids Grow Up; Then You Sell It

 If you’re the one who moves out and agrees to hold off on selling the house until the kids are grown, you can end up with a whopping tax bill years later.
-That’s because the tax law provision that lets you avoid tax on home sale profits (or in tax speak, capital gains) typically only applies if you’ve both owned and lived in the house for two of the past five years from the date of sale.
+That’s because the tax law provision that lets you avoid tax on home sale profits (or in tax speak, capital gains) typically applies only if you’ve both owned and lived in the house for two of the past five years from the date of sale.

 Unless the kids are older and will be out of the house soon, the spouse who moves out typically won’t meet that two-year test.

-Luckily, there’s a way to avoid this problem: If the divorcing spouses can agree that one of them will be granted use of the property under a divorce or separation instrument, the spouse who leaves can still consider the property as his or her main home under the tax rules as long as the former spouse is living there.
+Luckily, there’s a way to avoid this problem.
+If the divorcing spouses can agree that one of them will be granted use of the property under a divorce or separation instrument, the spouse who leaves can still consider the property as his or her main home under the tax rules as long as the former spouse lives there.
 (You’ll need the supporting documentation — the decree — to prove this with the IRS.)

 When the house is finally sold, each former spouse can avoid paying tax on up to $250,000 of profit from the sale.
 This is the same beneficial tax treatment they would have received had the divorce never happened.